Nexon Computer Museum: Projects

-The museum also aims to research and archive MMO games, which is one of the strongest video game genres in South Korea.
+The museum aims to research and archive MMO games.
 In 2014, Nexon Computer Museum restored and preserved the earliest version (dating to 1996) of graphical MMORPG Kingdom of Winds, which is also available to play online.
 In addition, it provides regional education program such as 'NCM Kids Panel', 'Integrated Kids Workshop HAT', and 'Open Workshop'.

 On 17 June 2015, the museum released its '360 Virtual Museum', which offers a virtual tour of the Nexon Computer Museum's collection.

 On 6 April 2016, the free mobile application 'NCM Mobile Application' was launched for both iOS and Android, which allows users to look for and share pictures and information of 440 major artifacts.